Twisting of graded quantum groups and solutions to the quantum Yang-Baxter equation: Twisting of solutions to the quantum Yang-Baxter equation

 \section{Twisting of solutions to the quantum Yang-Baxter equation}

 In this section, we apply 2-cocycle twists formed by twisting pairs to obtain a family of new solutions to the quantum Yang-Baxter equation (QYBE).
 Let $V$ be a finite-dimensional vector space over $\kk$ and $R\in {\rm End}_\kk(V^{\otimes 2})$ satisfy the QYBE.
 We first apply the Faddeev-Reshetikhin-Takhtajan (FRT) construction to obtain a quadratic bialgebra $A(R)$ that is equipped with a coquasitriangular structure given by $R$.
-Next, by explicitly classifying all twisting pairs of $A(R)$, we find the corresponding 2-cocycles $\sigma$ on the Hopf envelope $A(R)[g^{-1}]$.
+By explicitly classifying all twisting pairs of $A(R)$, we find the corresponding 2-cocycles $\sigma$ on the Hopf envelope of $A(R)$ when it is the localization at some normal grouplike element $g$ (for instance, see \cite[Theorem 4.10]{MF}).
 Since the $2$-cocycle twist $(A(R)[g^{-1}])^{\sigma}$ preserves the braided structure of the comodule category over $A(R)[g^{-1}]$, it is again a coquasitriangular Hopf algebra with new twisted solutions $R^{\sigma}$ to the same QYBE.
 Readers may refer to \cite{CMZ, EGNO} for additional background on the QYBE and tensor categories.